 When was the last time you took a serious look at how you are operating?
 And have you made space to reflect on where you are headed?
 Many of us get so caught up in the constant demands of the workplace that we forget we ever had an overall plan, let alone refer to it.

-Strategic Planning is a vital component of organisational life.
-Done well, is helps pool the wisdom and aspirations within your workplace, and charts a robust ways forward.
-It can be used by work teams, departments and the whole organisation.
+Strategic planning is a vital component of successful performance.
+Done well, it helps pool the wisdom and aspirations within your workplace, and charts a robust way forward.
+It’s a process that can be used by work teams, departments and the whole organisation.

 At the Groupwork Institute, we have a passion for clear and simple strategic planning processes that actually involve the people who are going to implement them.
 We first developed our Strategic Planning Model in the mid-80s while in the early days of our independent facilitation work.